Round fold maps and the topologies and the differentiable structures of manifolds admitting explicit ones: Round fold maps on spheres and bundles over standard spheres

+This completes the proof of both parts of the theorem. \end{proof} \begin{Rem} For a closed and connected manifold $F$, twisted doubles of the cylinder $F \times [-1,1]$ are characterized as the total spaces of $F$-bundles over $S^1$.
+We can easily reach the version where the target space is $\mathbb{R}$ of Theorem \ref{thm:1}. \end{Rem}

-\begin{Ex}[\cite{kitazawa}] Let $M$ be a closed manifold of dimension $m$ and let $M$ have the structure of a smooth bundle over $S^n$ whose fiber is an almost-sphere $\Sigma$ of dimension $m-n$ with $m>n \geq 2$.
-Then, there exists a normally $C^{\infty}$ trivial round fold map $f:M \rightarrow {\mathbb{R}}^n$ such that the fiber of a point in a proper core of $f$ is diffeomorphic to a disjoint union of two copies of $\Sigma$ and that $S(f)$ consists of $2$ connected components and is the disjoint union of the set of all the fold points whose indices are $0$ and the set of all the fold points whose indices are $1$. \end{Ex}
+\begin{Ex} \begin{enumerate} \item Let $M$ be a closed manifold of dimension $m$ and let $M$ be the total space of a smooth bundle over $S^n$ whose fiber is an almost-sphere $\Sigma$ of dimension $m-n$ satisfying the relation $m>n \geq 2$.
+Then, there exists a $C^{\infty}$ trivial round fold map $f:M \rightarrow {\mathbb{R}}^n$ such that the inverse image of a point in a proper core of $f$ is diffeomorphic to a disjoint union of two copies of $\Sigma$ and that $S(f)$ consists of $2$ connected components and is the disjoint union of the set of all fold points of index $0$ and the set of all fold points of index $1$.
+This explanation is also presented in \cite{kitazawa} and the maps here are important ones in this paper.
+See FIGURE \ref{fig:3}, in which such a map in the $n=1$ case and one in the $n \neq 1$ case are presented with their Reeb spaces.

-\begin{Rem} In the situation of Theorem \ref{thm:1} (\ref{thm:1.2}), we may weaken the condition that $f$ is normally topologically trivial and replace it by the followings. \begin{enumerate} \item For a proper core $P$ and an axis $L$ of $f$, $f^{-1}({\mathbb{R}}^n-{\rm Int} P)$ has the structure of a topologically trivial bundle over $\partial P$ whose fiber is diffeomorphic to $f^{-1}(L)$. \item $f {\mid}_{f^{-1}(\partial P)}:f^{-1}(\partial P) \rightarrow \partial P$ gives the structure of a subbundle of the previous bundle $f^{-1}({\mathbb{R}}^n-{\rm Int} P)$. \end{enumerate} In the cases where $f$ is normally PL trivial and normally $C^{\infty}$ trivial, we can replace the conditions similarly.
-Such maps are said to be {\it topologically trivial}, {\it PL trivial} and {\it $C^{\infty}$} trivial, respectively. \end{Rem}
+\item Let $k \in \mathbb{N}$ and $k \geq 3$.
+Let $M$ be the orthogonal group $O(k)$ of dimension $k$ or the special orthogonal group $SO(k)$ of dimension $k$.
+By considering a natural inclusion from the orthogonal group $O(k-1)$ of dimension $k-1$ into $O(k)$ or a natural inclusion from the rotation group $SO(k-1)$ of dimension $k-1$ into $SO(k)$, we obtain the natural homogeneous manifold diffeomorphic to the standard sphere $S^{k-1}$.
+Thus, $M$ is regarded as the total space of a smooth $O(k-1)$-bundle over $S^{k-1}$ if it is $O(k)$ and it is regarded as the total space of a smooth $SO(k-1)$-bundle if it is $SO(k)$.
+We obtain a round fold map from $M$ into ${\mathbb{R}}^{k-1}$ as presented in Theorem \ref{thm:1}. \end{enumerate} \end{Ex}

-We have the following theorem by virtue of the fact that there exist homotopy spheres homeomorphic but not diffeomorphic to $S^7$ and having the structures of linear $S^3$-bundles over $S^4$ (see \cite{eells kuiper} and \cite{milnor}) and Example \ref{ex:2}, which is mentioned in \cite{kitazawa}.
+We have the following theorem by virtue of the fact that there exist homotopy spheres homeomorphic but not diffeomorphic to $S^7$ and regarded as total spaces of linear $S^3$-bundles over $S^4$ (see \cite{eellskuiper} and \cite{milnor}) and Example \ref{ex:2}, which is presented in \cite{kitazawa}.